-Hong Kong has transformed from a quiet and small fishing village to one of the world’s most thriving and cosmopolitan cities.
-With a population of almost seven million, bustling sidewalks, dazzling skyscrapers and flashing neon signs, the densely packed islands can seem chaotic at first glance.
-However this modern city is wellknown for being structured, safe and easy to navigate.
-Hong Kong offers visitors a dynamic mix of the East and West, with over 150 years of colonial history and ageless Chinese traditions, teamed with numerous attractions, lively festivals, unrivalled shopping and a vast array of food choices.
-Discover what makes this charismatic and entertaining city a fantastic holiday experience.
+Hong Kong has transformed from a small fishing village to one of the world’s most exciting cities.
+The bustling sidewalks, skyscrapers and neon signs can seem chaotic at first, but Hong Kong is known for being safe and easy to navigate.
+It offers visitors a dynamic mix of the east and west, with over 150 years of colonial history and ageless Chinese traditions, teamed with numerous attractions, unrivalled shopping and a vast array of food choices.

 HONG KONG ISLAND

 Hong Kong, meaning ‘fragrant harbour’, is home to some of the regions most iconic attractions.
 Take the Peak Tram, a 120-year-old funicular railway, to the top of Victoria Peak for a panoramic view of the city.
 Visit Repulse Bay with its crescent shaped beach, popular with locals and tourists.
 Relax while enjoying a sampan ride around Aberdeen for a glimpse of traditional life on the fishing boats.
 Stroll through Stanley Market and browse through its many small shops selling souvenirs and knick-knacks or visit Causeway Bay’s shopping malls and department stores.
 On the southern side of the island, Ocean Park provides fun for the whole family, featuring thrill rides, animal exhibits and shows.
 Hong Kong Island is a metropolis with something for everyone.